 What’s the issue with people working remote?

-Up until this point, there has been a bit of a stigma with certain business owners about the staff that works remote.
+Up until this point, there has been a bit of a stigma with certain business owners about the staff that works remotely.

 It’s kind of understandable.